dB to dBm Converter (with Examples)

 then,

-Note that this is not the difference in power level between the two*.
 That’s a common mistake in the RF lab when using a spectrum analyzer.
 Users will put markers on two peaks in the spectrum.
 The instrument will compute the difference in dB.
+But it’s not the difference – instead it’s the ratio of the two power levels.

 *Use this calculator to find the sum or difference between two power levels expressed in dBm.
 Using it we can see that the difference between 40 dBm and 30 dBm power levels is 39.54 dBm.